drewlinsley/GEDI/README.md

 1. https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM
    * These are your ImageNet pretrained VGG16 weights.
 In the config, these are pointed to with `self.vgg16_weight_path`.
 2. https://mega.nz/#F!pHRF2TrT!EM52TFSkqKov-X8W_WAHxg
-   * These are the weight files for a CNN trained to discriminate between live/dead cells (with GEDI ground-truth).
+   * These are the weight files and meta data for a CNN trained to discriminate between live/dead cells (with GEDI ground-truth).

 ## Last but not least, copy the 'gedi_config.py.template' file as 'gedi_config.py' and adjust it to match your system.